EbTech/Elo-MMR/README.md

 `--bin rate` selects the entry-point `multi-skill/src/bin/rate.rs`.

-`mmr` is a command-line argument specifying the rating system.
-Try `mmr-fast` for an approximate version that runs faster.
+`mmr-fast` is a command-line argument specifying the rating system.
+Try `mmr` for a slower but more accurate version of EloMMR.

 `codeforces` is a command-line argument specifying the dataset.